Granite Point Mortgage Trust (NYSE:GPMT) PT Raised to $16.00

-Granite Point Mortgage Trust (NYSE:GPMT) had its price target boosted by investment analysts at Raymond James from $13.50 to $16.00 in a research note issued on Tuesday, Price Targets.com reports.
-The firm currently has an “outperform” rating on the stock.
-Raymond James’ price objective would suggest a potential upside of 15.27% from the stock’s current price.
+Granite Point Mortgage Trust (NYSE:GPMT) had its target price increased by Raymond James from $13.50 to $16.00 in a research report released on Monday, Benzinga reports.
+The firm currently has an outperform rating on the stock.

 Granite Point Mortgage Trust Company Profile